miketaormina/napari-aibs-smartspim-viewer/README.md

 Load all channels and pyramid levels using available `napari_config.json` file.

+To open a data set in a napari viewer, use `File->Open File(s)...` and choose the `napari_config.json` in the experiment folder.
+This file specifies the channels present and the pyramid levels contained in each.
+I also makes a guess at assigning color maps and contrast limits.

 ----------------------------------

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.